Pareidolia: Medical education, radiology images

+In popular culture

+In January 2017, an anonymous user placed an eBay auction of a Cheeto that looked like the gorilla Harambe.
+Bidding began at US$11.99, but the Cheeto was eventually sold for US$99,000.

+Starting from 2021, an Internet meme emerged around the online game Among Us, where users presented everyday items such as dogs, statues, garbage cans, big toes, and pictures of the Boomerang Nebula that looked like the game's "crewmate" protagonists.
+In May 2021, an eBay user named Tav listed a Chicken McNugget shaped like a crewmate from Among Us for online auction.
+The Chicken McNugget was sold for US$99,997 to an anonymous buyer.

 Related phenomena

 A shadow person (also known as a shadow figure, shadow being or black mass) is often attributed to pareidolia.
 It is the perception of a patch of shadow as a living, humanoid figure, particularly as interpreted by believers in the paranormal or supernatural as the presence of a spirit or other entity.

 Pareidolia is also what some skeptics believe causes people to believe that they have seen ghosts.